HCorte/react-hackathon-boilerplate/README.md

 Now you're ready to rumble!

+**At the moment, when you load at npm package for the backend, you need to add that to `internals/config.js` for exclusion from the dll build.**

 > Please note that this boilerplate is **production-ready and not meant for beginners**!
 If you're just starting out with react or redux, please refer to https://github.com/petehunt/react-howto instead.
 If you want a solid, battle-tested base to build your next product upon and have some experience with react, this is the perfect start for you.

 # Application Structure

+Tests are co-located in `tests` directories everywhere.

 ```
 .